Benita Lee - June 18, 2018

 Humalog (insulin lispro) is a fast-acting insulin used to treat diabetes type one and two.
 Doctors report low levels of adherence to insulins like Humalog because of its cost.
-Cash prices for Humalog average around $549 for five kwikpens, and there is no generic alternative for any insulin brand.
+Cash prices for Humalog average around $549 for five kwikpens, and there is no generic alternative for any insulin rbrand.
 Humalog generated billions of dollars in global sales for Eli Lilly in 2016.

 Here is some information on Humalog, and how you can save.
 See More

 Roni Shye - January 16, 2018

 If you’ve ever been afraid to show up at your doctor’s office because you’ve been “bad” then this post is for YOU!
 You may think your doctor is “pushing medications on you” especially if you aren’t experiencing any symptoms of the condition they are treating you for.
 However, their reasoning is not without sound medical and professional judgment.